24th Infantry Regiment (United States): Spanish–American War

 The year 1898 saw the 24th Infantry deployed to Cuba as part of the U.S. Expeditionary Force in the Spanish–American War.
-Elements of the 24th participated in the storming of the Spanish fortress in the Battle of El Caney.
+Elements of the 24th participated in the storming of the Spanish El Viso fortress in the Battle of El Caney.
 At the climactic Battle of San Juan Hill under the command of Emerson H. Liscum, supported by intensive fire from the Gatling Gun Detachment, units of the 24th Infantry accompanied by elements of the 6th and 13th Infantry Regiments, assaulted and seized the Spanish-held blockhouse and trench system atop San Juan Hill.

 Vancouver Barracks

-Company B arrived on 3 April 1899 at Vancouver Barracks – the first African American regiment to serve as part of the garrison there.
+Company B arrived on 3 April 1899 at Vancouver Barracks, the first African American regiment to serve as part of the garrison there.

 Philippine–American War

-In 1899 the regiment deployed to the Philippine Islands to help suppress a guerrilla movement in the Philippine–American War.
+In 1899 the regiment deployed to the Philippines to help suppress a guerrilla movement in the Philippine–American War.
 The regiment returned to the Islands in 1905, 1907, and 1911.
 Though the 24th fought a number of battles in the Philippines, one of the most notable occurred on 7 December 1899, when nine soldiers from the regiment routed 100 guerrillas from their trenches.
 Notable commanders during this period included Medal of Honor recipient Colonel Henry Blanchard Freeman and Colonel Charles L. Hodges, who commanded in the Philippines in 1907 and retired as a major general in 1911.